sql-machine-learning/elasticdl/docs/designs/elasticdl_operator.md

 Then, we describe each ElastiDL job with a YAML file according to the CRD.
 The custom controller handles the request from the YAML file.

-It's a remarkable fact that the controller only launches the master pod, and monitors the job.
+Please note the fact that the controller only launches the master pod, and monitors the job.
 The worker pods are still mananged by the master pod.
-The controller does no contribution to fault-torance and elastic scheduling features.
+The controller does not take part in fault-torance and elastic scheduling features.

 ## Case study: Describing a MNIST Training Job